kernel8liang/isync/README.md

 >```DEFAULT_HOSTS_FILE```: list the machine's ip you want to sync. <br>
 >```DEFAULT_IP```: ip address you working on, other machines will pull source code from this ip. <br>

-any of these variables can be covered from is command parameters.
+any of these variables can be covered from "is" command parameters.

 >```is [-w worksapce] [-n projectName] [-h hostsfile] [-i ip_address] [-u user] [-r]``` <br>